Peanut Butter Cream Pie (Dairy-Free)

 - Put the chocolate in microwaveable dish and heat on high in 30 second increments, stirring each time, until it’s melted.
 Spoon some of the chocolate in random blobs over the top of the filling (save the rest for serving).
 Use a skewer or thin knife and swirl the chocolate into spirals (be sure not to touch the crust layer).

-- Cover the pie and freeze until firm, about 2 hours.
-Let it thaw at room temperature until it’s sliceable.
+- Cover the pie and freeze until firm, about 2 hours, then transfer to the refrigerator.
 Serve drizzled with more melted chocolate and sprinkled with peanuts.

 Karen’s Notes and Tips